oudeismetis/missed-moment/README.md

 ## Project Status

-As of 08/28/2016, this project is in the "working prototype" phase of development.
+As of 06/11/2017, this project is in the "working prototype" phase of development.
 It will work, but please be patient with any bugs you are certain to encounter and any holes you may find in this documentation.

 ## TODO

-1. install script for requirements (gpac, dropbox, python-decouple)
 1. run headless instructions
 1. figure out filetype issues, converting, etc.
 1. Video playback speed?
 1. audio?
 1. increase quality?
 Contrast? etc.
+1. USB export/eject fails?
+Device specific issue?

 ## Requirements